Welcome to the Neural Playground!

-When it comes to training the nervous system, N=1.
-By that I mean, we are all unique in what types and amounts of training we need to eliminate pain, improve performance, and achieve our goals.
+When it comes to training the nervous system, we are all unique in what types and amounts of training we need to eliminate pain, improve performance, and achieve our goals.
 Personal Sessions are where the magic can happen.
 We can create specific drills, often “stacking” multiple drills into one, to give you the highest possible.
 Together we can create a program that is optimal and realistic for YOU in achieving your goals.
+Schedule a FREE EXPLORER SESSION to get started!

 This 9-week course is designed for anyone interested in diving deeper into the material but not yet ready to invest in private sessions.
 Each week will offer education and skill development in the following subjects: